niofis/CuboRubik/README.md

 CuboRubik
 =======

-Rubik cube game build on WPF, uses 3D Tools for the Windows Presentation Foundation fromMicrosoft.
+Rubik cube game build on WPF, uses 3D Tools for the Windows Presentation Foundation from Microsoft.

 ###Build